Huguitis/aoi.js-documentation/src/functions/Events/oldUser.md

 ---
 title: $oldUser
-description: $oldUser holds data of the old user, used in update user callback, or else any data will be empty.
+description: $oldUser holds data of the old user, used in update user event, or else any data will be empty.
 id: oldUser
 ---

-`$oldUser` holds data of the old user, used in update user callback, or else any data will be empty.
+`$oldUser` holds data of the old user, used in update user event, or else any data will be empty.

 ## Usage